Monash-FIT3170/2025W2-All-In-One/documentation/file-structure.md

 # File structure
 This file describes the file structure we will aim to follow.
-We have decided to move foward with a module based approach, which is the most common approach to file structure in the industry.
+We will aim to follow a module based approach.

 ## What is a module?
 A module encompasses files related to one domain concept, for example: property-listing,